Abstract Factory Pattern

 There are some drawbacks to this approach:

 • Client class does not follow the Single Responsibility Principle because it is responsible for instantiating all types of products.
-Additionally, this class might have operations on these products, which again violates Single Responsibility Principle.
+Additionally, this class might have operations on these products, which again violates the Single Responsibility Principle.

-Better solution idea using Abstract Factory
+Solution idea using Abstract Factory

 Abstract factory pattern solution example

-2. Then, we implement methods of these abstract products in each theme-based concrete products class (LightBgColor, DarkBgColor, LightText, and DarkText).
+1. We create abstract product classes BgColor and Text.
+Then we implement methods of abstract products in each theme-based concrete product class (LightBgColor, DarkBgColor, LightText, and DarkText).

-3. We create the Abstract Factory ThemeFactory, which declares methods for creating all abstract products.
-Now, for each theme, we create a concrete factory derived from the ThemeFactory interface.
-Each of these concrete factories (DarkFactory and LightFactory) returns products of a particular theme.
+2. We create the abstract factory ThemeFactory, which declares methods for creating all abstract products.
+Now for each theme, we create a concrete factory (DarkFactory and LightFactory) derived from the ThemeFactory interface.

-4. Although these are concrete classes, the return type in the signature of the methods should return abstract product types (BgColor and Text) instead of concrete ones.
+3. Each of these concrete factories returns products of a particular theme.
+Although these are concrete classes, the return type in the method signature should return abstract product types (BgColor and Text).
 By doing so, the part of code that uses factory objects (Client code) doesn’t get coupled to a specific variant of products.

 Implementation Code Java